 Artists have been working from the human figure for at least 25.000 years.The Old Stone Age illustration on the left is only about 4ins high.
 Its in the Art Historical Museum in Vienna and is thought to be the earliest found nude human statue.
 The Greek, Roman, Hindu and European traditions have all used nude figures up to the present day.

 Stripped of fashion, the great advantage of nudity is the lack of change in the human body over the centuries.
 What changes is the style with which the nude is it is depicted.
 People who model for us are always amazed that a group of only five people can produce such a variety of images all from the same beginning point of the nude figure.

 Life drawing is still amazingly commonplace.
 Even in the village of Stokenchurch, I can walk within an hour to three separate places where classes have been run with life models.
-They are all interested in seeing images of themselves processed in various ways and often want to photograph our drawings.
+All models are interested in seeing images of themselves processed in various ways and often photograph our drawings.
 No one ever becomes a life model just for the financial rewards they are all interested in how a group of people depict them in their drawings.